Here are the stadiums Manchester United are going to visit on away days in the 2022/23 season:

 Location: Goodison Rd, Liverpool L4 4EL, United Kingdom

 Goodison Park is the home ground of Everton.
 The Merseysiders have a fiery fanbase.
 Toffees are thrown at spectators by a person on the pitch before every game, as is tradition.

 The three-tiered Main Stand is a sight to behold.
 It is a tall and imposing structure.
-Unfortunately, the Evertonians have gotten the better of Man United at Goodison over the years.
+But unfortunately, the Evertonians have gotten the better of Man United at Goodison over the years.

 Craven Cottage – Fulham